 Yes.
 In addition to the mandatory PASS Workshop, students on Probation 1 may schedule an optional appointment during the semester with a PASS Counselor or any general counselor.

 No. Attending a PASS workshop fulfills your requirement for probation 1.
 However, your academic standing will remain the same until grades post.

 Academic Probation 2 / Progress Probation 2

-All students on Probation 2 are required to meet with a PASS Counselor and turn in Progress Reports.
+All students on Probation 2 are required to meet with a Counselor.
 There may be other requirements assigned by your counselor.